 For intra-band non-contiguous carrier aggregation the requirements for in-band emissions should be defined for each component carrier.
 Requirements only apply with PRB allocation in one of the component carriers according to Table 6.4.2.3-1.

-For intra-band non-contiguous CA, the carrier leakage requirement is defined with applicable frequencies dependent on parameter txDirectCurrentLocation in UplinkTxDirectCurrent IE indicated in active uplink carrier(s).
-For band combinations with supporting additional DC location reporting for intra-band CA, the applicable LO leakage frequency depend on the txDirectCurrentLocation indicated in the additional reporting IE, and are those that are enclosed either in the RB containing the carrier leakage frequency, or in the two RBs immediately adjacent to the carrier leakage frequency but excluding any allocated RB.
-Otherwise, The applicable frequencies for this limit depend on the parameter txDirectCurrentLocation in UplinkTxDirectCurrent IE.
+For intra-band non-contiguous CA, the carrier leakage requirement is defined with applicable frequencies dependent on parameter txDirectCurrentLocation-r16 in UplinkTxDirectCurrentTwoCarrierList IE indicated in active uplink carrier(s).
+For band combinations with supporting additional DC location reporting for intra-band CA, the applicable LO leakage frequency depend on the txDirectCurrentLocation-r16 indicated in the additional reporting IE, and are those that are enclosed either in the RB containing the carrier leakage frequency, or in the two RBs immediately adjacent to the carrier leakage frequency but excluding any allocated RB.
+Otherwise, the applicable frequencies for this limit depend on the parameter txDirectCurrentLocation-r16in UplinkTxDirectCurrentTwoCarrierList IE.